learn-co-curriculum/dsc-introduction-to-numpy/README.md

 ## Performance Benefits of a NumPy Array

-Another benefit to NumPy arrays, as we mentioned earlier, is that they use less memory and are therefore make it easier for us to perform operations on them.
+Another benefit to NumPy arrays, as we mentioned earlier, is that they use less memory and therefore make it easier for us to perform operations on them.
 However, this performance benefit is only really noticed when dealing with very large datasets.
 So, for now, the performance benefits of NumPy are purely educational, and we do not need to worry about them just yet.

 Let's take a look at an example.
 We will perform a simple operation on two sets of data.
 One is a regular list and the other is a NumPy array.
 Don't worry about the code.
 We are only focusing on the time difference between how long it takes us to perform the same operation with and without NumPy.